junxit/us-congress-bills-113/bill.md

 # H.R.
 258

-> To amend title 18, United States Code, with respect to fraudulent representations about having received military decorations or medals.
+> To amend title 18, United States Code, with respect to fraudulent representations about having received military declarations or medals.

 ## § 1.
 Short title